gandrav07/oozie-coordinator-use-cases/Bundle-Requirements-and-Design.md

 ### Bundle Submission
 **How it is initiated**

-   * Use submit a bundle
+* User submits a bundle

 **Steps followed**

    * BundleSubmitXComamnd will authenticate the user request.
    * BundleSubmitXComamnd will parse the bundle XML and verify against corresponding XSD file.
    * BundleSubmitXComamnd will resolve (substitute) all variables referred in the XML.